SRI-CSL/yices2/doc/sphinx/source/api-types.rst

 .. c:type:: term_t

-   All term constructors return objects of type :c:type:`term_t`, defined as follows::
+   All term constructors return objects of type :c:type:`term_t`, which is defined as follows::

      typedef int32_t term_t;

-   A :c:type:`term_t` is an index in a global term table.
+   Internally, Yices stores terms in a global term table and an object of type :c:type:`term_t` is an index in this table.

 .. c:macro:: NULL_TERM